-Otitis media with ear inflammation.
-Otitis media is all about symptoms, signs, complications and treatment with traditional and folk remedies.
+Otitis ear inflammation.
+Otitis - all about symptoms, signs, complications and treatment with traditional and folk remedies.
 Home remedies

-Otitis media is an acute infectious disease with specific symptoms.
-The disease must be treated, as it is dangerous with the development of complications.
-Not a single person is immune from the disease, therefore it is necessary to be able to recognize otitis media in time, the symptoms and treatment of which depend on the form of inflammation.
+Otitis media is an acute infectious disease manifested by specific symptoms.
+The disease must be treated, as it is dangerous for the development of complications.
+No person is immune from the disease, so it is necessary to be able to recognize otitis media in time, the symptoms and treatment of which depend on the form of inflammation.

-The disease refers to infectious diseases and proceeds in the form of acute or chronic inflammation.
-Pathology develops as a result of hit pathogenic microorganisms into the Eustachian tubes, and from there into the middle ear.
+The disease refers to infectious diseases and occurs in the form of acute or chronic inflammation.
+Pathology develops due to exposure pathogenic microorganisms into the Eustachian tubes, and from there into the middle ear.

 Causes: